davidacealgo/To-Do-List-Frontend/README.md

 6. List of users<br/>
 7. Change status in a task (Open, In progress, Closed and Archived)<br/>

-To start, download or clone the repository, and run ###npm install
+To start, download or clone the repository

 ## Available Scripts

 In the project directory, you can run: `npm install`<br/>